aptech/docs/docs/CR-plotAddSurface.rst

 Remarks
 -------

-If a plotControl structure is passed in to plotAddSurface, the only settings that will be checked are:
+If a :class:`plotControl` structure is passed in to :func:`plotAddSurface`, the only settings that will be checked are:

--  The extent of the x, y and z axes (which may be expanded by the plotControl structure).
+-  The extent of the x, y and z axes (which may be expanded by the :class:`plotControl` structure).
 -  The instructions for turning the wireframe on or off for the surface being added.

 .. seealso:: Functions :func:`plotSurface`

-plot surface